Turn the humble rope into a beautiful, handy bowl! This easy and enjoyable tutorial will show you how to sew a bowl with rope in just a few minutes.

 How to sew a bowl with rope tutorial

-- sturdy rope (I had rope in 2 different patterns; 6 m = 20 ft for each; I made 2 smaller bowls out of the white&red one)
+- sturdy rope (I used polyester rope in 2 different patterns; 6 m = 20 ft for each; I made 2 smaller bowls out of the white&red one)

 - sewing machine with a zig-zag stitch